Back to Best Solar Software

 2. PVsyst — Best for Lender-Required Bankability

-Pros: Lender default, deepest simulation, no project caps.
-Cons: Windows-only, 4–6 week learning curve, simulation-only, single-user, expensive when adding required AutoCAD ($2,000/yr extra).
+Pros: Lender default for project finance; deepest simulation methodology; no project or size caps.
+Cons: Windows-only; 4–6 week learning curve; simulation-only; single-user; expensive when adding required AutoCAD ($2,000/year extra).
 Pricing: CHF 700/year (~$775) standard.

 3. Aurora Solar — Best US Residential Premium

-Pros: Industry-leading LiDAR roof modeling, polished proposals, native CRM integration.
-Cons: Premium pricing ($2,640–$6,000+/yr estimated), US-centric, no carport/tracker/East-West, no SLD without AutoCAD.
+Pros: Industry-leading LiDAR roof modeling; polished proposals; native CRM integration (Salesforce, HubSpot).
+Cons: Premium pricing ($2,640–$6,000+/yr estimated); US-centric; no carport/tracker/East-West on standard plans; no SLD without AutoCAD.
 Pricing: Sales-quoted, estimated $220–$259/user/month.

 4. OpenSolar — Best Free Alternative